 The Logan Chamber Music series, held in the intimate setting of Elizabeth S. Lenna Hall, offers a variety of chamber music experiences each season with a diverse selection of guest ensembles of both instrumental and vocal music, ranging from medieval chant to Brahms to jazz to the contemporary music of our time.

 The Chautauqua Symphony Orchestra will celebrate its 86th season in 2014.
+The season opens Saturday, June 28, and is greatly anticipated as the CSO will be entering the formal stage of its Music Director search process.
+Eight Chautauqua Symphony Orchestra Music Director Candidates will be featured and the public will be invited to participate in the selection process through surveys available after every concert.
 Founded in 1929, the CSO continues its legacy as the center of musical life at Chautauqua.
 Performing 21 concerts in the Amphitheater including two concerts accompanying Chautauqua Dance, the orchestra also provides the musicians that perform for Chautauqua Opera.
-The 2014 season opens Saturday, June 21 with an array of exciting soloists and guest conductors presenting a diverse repertoire.
-Stay tuned for more details as we plan for great music and great performances in summer 2014.
+Join us in 2014 as the Chautauqua Symphony Orchestra’s next Music Director is chosen to help envision the future of orchestral music in our community!

 Special Studies offers subjects ranging from child and youth development, music, education, religion and philosophy, to fitness, health, and personal and professional development.